meyangs/demo-repo3/README.md

 1. initialise a git repository : git init

-2. add files to be committed : git add . or git add (the name of the file)
+2. add files to be committed : git add . or git add (file name)

 3. commit files to git : git commit -m"add a message"

-4. Add a remote repository url :
+4. Add a remote repository url : git push -u git clone (add a location)

 5. Create a branch : git checkout -b (add a name)

-6. List branch :
+6. List branch : git branch

 7. Switch to a branch : git checkout (branch name)

-8. Delete a branch :
+8. Delete a branch : git branch -d (add branch name)

-9. Get updates from a remote repository :
+9. Get updates from a remote repository : git merge

 10. Get and Apply updates from a remote repository :